Digital Marketing Tool

 Is a higher or lower CPM better? +

-Lower CPM means you're paying less per impression, which is generally more efficient for reach.
-However, a higher CPM targeting a very specific, high-intent audience can deliver better ROI than a lower CPM reaching a broad, less relevant audience.
-Context matters.
+Lower CPM means you pay less per impression, which is more efficient for raw reach.
+But a higher CPM targeting a specific, high-intent audience can deliver better ROI than a low CPM reaching a broad, less relevant group.
+Always weigh cost against audience quality.

 What is the difference between CPM and eCPM? +

-CPM is the rate you agree to pay before a campaign. eCPM (effective CPM) is calculated after the campaign and represents your actual cost per 1,000 impressions, regardless of whether you purchased on a CPC or CPA basis.
+CPM is the rate agreed before a campaign starts. eCPM (effective CPM) is calculated after the campaign ends — it shows your actual cost per 1,000 impressions regardless of whether you bought on a CPC or CPA basis.
 Publishers use eCPM to compare revenue across different ad types.